AppXpress/PlatformModuleManager/README.md

 ### Use Case

-``pmbuilder`` consumes  command line arguments  to take a specifically structured platform module and zip it up into a correctly formatted importable zip file.
+``pmbuilder`` consumes a specifically structured platform module, and zips it up into a correctly formatted importable zip file.
-(located in a (local/remote) git repository).

-``pmextractor`` takes an exported zip file and merges it with your current local working directory. ``pmextractor`` performs the opposite function as ``pmbuilder``, and maps the exported module to a human readable file structure.
+``pmextractor`` takes an exported zip file and merges it with your current local git working directory. ``pmextractor`` performs the opposite function as ``pmbuilder``, and maps the exported module to a human readable file structure.

 ### Directory Overview and Git Structure